 Jessika Hepburn is a community organizer who started developing OMHG as a gathering place for her fellow makers in 2010.
 A veteran entrepreneur Jessika has been running a handmade business for over a decade and working with communities across North America for longer.
 Whether it is consulting with Etsy to develop diverse programming, pioneering new models of cooperation locally with Maritime Makers, or organizing community events, Jessika’s work and life revolve around the belief that when we value handmade and human goodness, anything is possible.
-You can find her making a life with her love of 12 years and two beautiful daughters as the owners of The Biscuit Eater Cafe & Books located in a building dating back to 1775 in Mahone Bay, Nova Scotia where they are gathering good folks around a common table.
+You can find her making a life with her love Chris and two beautiful kiddos as the owners of The Biscuit Eater Cafe & Books located in a building dating back to 1775 in Mahone Bay, Nova Scotia where they are gathering good folks around a common table.

 Named one of Canada’s top bloggers by Etsy I have spoken at events across North America on the maker movement and community engagement.
 I recently worked as a consultant with Etsy to develop Etsy Maker Cities, creating economic opportunities for local makers as co-organizer of Halifax’s Etsy Made in Canada and the Halifax Etsy team, and pioneering new models of regional cooperation as leader of Maritime Makers.

 Cooperation, Community, and Creativity are my key words – how could I be anything but Canadian?
 I live and work in a 200 year old pink house perched at the top of town in lovely Lunenburg, Nova Scotia.
 I count myself profoundly blessed to do meaningful work for makers around the world while living a simple handmade life with my young family in a vibrant historical community.